Atman50/emacs-config/README.md

           "```\n"))
 ```

-To support the using of dynamic custom vars table using the library of Babel, the export text for markdown and html goes through
+To support the using of dynamic custom vars table using the library of Babel, the export text for Markdown and HTML goes through
 `orgtbl-to-orgtbl` which turns the list returned in the an org-mode table.
 After `orgtbl-to-orgtbl`, the `htmlize` package turns
 it into a HTML table.
-The advisor changes all the spaces after a `<br>` into `&nbsp;` entities and surrounds them with inline
+The adviser changes all the spaces after a `<br>` into `&nbsp;` entities and surrounds them with inline
 HTML.
 This is necessary because `orgtbl-to-orgtbl` strips text between the `@@` used to inline HTML.
-The advisor also protects
+The adviser also protects
 any underscores in the table with inline HTML.

 ```emacs-lisp